KONYAGI DIARIES FROM DAR ES SALAAM TANZANIA 2015

 Bertha, my long time friend from our first year of high school had asked me to go on down and check out the scene, offering to host me throughout my stay.
 After shouting yes, she asked what I was interested in doing while I was in town and told her my desire to have an authentic Tanzanian experience, see some museums, the zoo, historical places and also stuff my face with as much sea food as possible.

 I hadn't seen her in 10 years and wondered how it was going to go, I was so incredibly happy to see her and it was hugs all round.
 She came with a friend of hers, Sofie and her adorable baby girl.

-It turns out I arrived the day the new Tanzanian president, John Magufuli, hope I got that right, so the streets had been cleaned and swept like never before and of course there was traffic to contend with.
-I was fascinated by the white sand that lines the streets, the coconut trees just add to the whole coastal ambiance and I loved it.
+It turns out I arrived the day the new Tanzanian president, John Magufuli, was sworn in so the streets had been cleaned and swept like never before and of course there was traffic to contend with.
+I was fascinated by the white sand that lines the streets, the palm trees just add to the whole coastal ambiance and I loved it.